google/autocxx/book/src/cpp_types.md

 concrete instantiation of the type.
 Such generated types are always opaque, and never have methods attached.
-That's therefore enough to pass them between return types and parameters of other functions within [`cxx::UniquePtr`]s but not really enough to do anything else with these types just yet.
-Hopefully, this will be improved in future.
-At present such types have a name `AutocxxConcrete{n}` but this may change in future.
+That's therefore enough to pass them between return types and parameters of other functions within [`cxx::UniquePtr`]s but not really enough to do anything else with these types yet.

+To make them more useful, you might have to add extra C++ functions to extract data or otherwise deal with them.